 The ingredient to make a chicken molokhia recipe is actually simple.

-Firstly, I am using Chicken meat as my protein dish, which is common in Egypt and other Middle Eastern countries.
+Firstly, I am using Chicken meat and Bouillon cubes as my protein dish, which is common in Egypt and other Middle Eastern countries.
 I am using meat with bones since we boil the chicken, it will release the broth, which will enhance the flavor of the soup.
 Also, to make sure the soup has good taste, I use chicken bouillon cubes in this recipe.

 Secondly, I am using a homemade prepared Molokhia powder, which is made from minced dried jute leaves.
 It is more convenient that way since you don't need to store it in the fridge.
 These green leaves can be found in most Middle Eastern or Arabic grocery stores.

-Thirdly, I am using fresh lemon juice, dried coriander, and garlic.
+Thirdly, I am using fresh lemon juice, cardamom powder, and garlic.
 What makes this dish authentic Egyptian is we add a lot of garlic.
 Also, the lemon will add mild sourness to this dish, which will enhance the flavor of the soup.
 As a half Arab, we always include lemon when we are drinking soups, which blend well.

 How do you make into a Powder?